raghunandan-r/fastlearn/README.md

 # fastlearn
-Minimal JS interfaces to my projects from fast.ai.
+Notebooks and minimal JS interfaces to my projects from fast.ai